 What is Duragesic?

-Duragesic is a skin patch containing fentanyl, an opioid pain medicine.
+Duragesic is a skin patch containing fentanyl, an opioid pain medication.
 An opioid is sometimes called a narcotic.

-Do not use a Duragesic skin patch if you are allergic to fentanyl, or if you have:
+Do not put a Duragesic skin patch on any person who does not have a personal prescription for this medicine.
+You should not use Duragesic if you are allergic to fentanyl, or if you have:

-To make sure Duragesic is safe for you, tell your doctor if you have:
+To make sure Duragesic patches are safe for you, tell your doctor if you have ever had:

 liver or kidney disease; or